 Ziva VFX comes with built-in demos.
-These demos are fully self-contained and don’t require any external files, geometry, or scripts to run.
-You can find them in the Ziva Tools menu.
+These demos are fully self-contained Maya scenes and scripts.

 The purpose of these demos is to give simple working examples that showcase the features of Ziva VFX.

 These built-in demos are a great learning tool because you can see the complete sequence of MEL commands to make the demo.

 Note that the source code contains long arrays specifying the various paint maps.
 This is needed to make the demos self-contained.
 In practice, however, the maps are painted interactively by the artists and there is no need to store them in such a way (and this is how we made the maps for these demos: we painted them interactively, then read them from the Maya plugs and converted them to MEL source code).

 Our plugin offers two ways to save the Ziva rig, including the painted maps: Maya Save command and zBuilder.